lposani/decodanda/README.md

 For a guided explanation of some of the best practices implemented by Decodanda, you can refer to [my teaching material](https://tinyurl.com/ArtDecod) for the Advanced Theory Course in Neuroscience at Columbia University.

-Here is a link to the documentation on [readthedocs](https://decodanda.readthedocs.io/en/latest/modules.html)

 If you are interest in collaborating or contributing to the project, please contact me through [this module](https://forms.gle/iifpsAAPuRBbYzxJ6).